Policy Improvement

 Editing Policy Definitions

 Policy definitions can be edited from the Policy Management page.
 Here, edits can be made to the title, description, or associated behaviors.
-Allowed and disallowed behaviors can also be added and removed.
-After editing the policy, regenerate the training data to ensure that it aligns with the updated definition.
+Allowed and prohibited behaviors can also be added and removed.

 Adding Training Data